M-Scott-Lassiter/Alphanumeric-Encoder/CONTRIBUTING.md

 <footer>
 ```

-The `header` is mandatory and must conform to the [Commit Message Header](#commit-header) format.
+The `header` is mandatory and must conform to the [Commit Message Header](#commit-header-format) format.

 The `body` is mandatory for all commits except for those of type "docs".
-When the body is present it must be at least 20 characters long and must conform to the [Commit Message Body](#commit-body) format.
+When the body is present it must be at least 20 characters long and must conform to the [Commit Message Body](#commit-body-format) format.

-The `footer` is optional.
-The [Commit Message Footer](#commit-footer) format describes what the footer is used for and the structure it must have.
+The `footer` is optional unless resolving issues.
+The [Commit Message Footer](#commit-footer-format) format describes what the footer is used for and the structure it must have.

-#### Reverts

-If the commit reverts a previous commit, it should begin with `revert: `, followed by the header of the reverted commit.
-In the body it should say: `This reverts commit <hash>.`, where the hash is the SHA of the commit being reverted.

 #### Commit Header Format